 If you’re a geek like me and enjoy the science behind a recipe, you should visit this post about making Homemade Ice Cream.
 But first, lets make homemade peach ice cream.

-- Stir the peaches into the warm ice cream base.
-As the custard chills it will be infused with flavor from the peaches.
+- Fold the warm peaches into the warm ice cream base.

 Here are more recipes featuring fresh peaches: